Ola Svensson: Television and radio

 Since 2006, Ola has performed regularly and given interviews on Swedish television shows such as Gomorron Sverige, Förkväll, Vakna!
 Med The Voice, Sommarkrysset, Faddergalan, Celebration of the National Day, Bobster, and the morning shows on SVT1 and TV4, amongst others.

 In 2007 he recorded the song "Du är Musiken i Mig" with Molly Sandén, which became the Swedish language version of "You Are the Music in Me" for the film High School Musical 2.

 He took part in a short documentary My Life as Ola about his experience as an artist and as an individual.
 He also appeared in several programs including the Swedish series Så ska det låta.

 Outside of Sweden, he has also taken part in the Polish "Sopot Festival" and "Hity Na Czasie" in August 2009 with the hit song, "S.O.S".
 Ola has also performed acoustic versions of his singles on radio stations such as RixFM, NRJ, Sveriges Radio and Mix Megapol.

 In 2010, he recorded with Danish singer Mohamed Ali and Norwegian singer Endre Nordvik the song "Fire" for the Scandinavian Nordic version of the film Camp Rock 2.
 The song appeared on the soundtrack album Camp Rock 2: The Final Jam.

-He has also performed on televised concerts outside of Sweden such as Europa Live in Russia in 2013.
-His song "Rich & Young" was used on 9 May 2014 in the eight episode of Italian television series Colorado broadcast on Italia 1 (Italia Uno), further reinforcing his popularity with Italian listeners.
+He has also performed in televised concerts outside of Sweden such as Europa Plus LIVE in Russia in 2013.

+He performed the song "Rich & Young" on 9 May 2014 in the eighth episode of stand-up comedy television show Colorado broadcast on Italia 1, further reinforcing his popularity among the Italian audience.